 Nat Damon began serving on the Connecticut College Board of Trustees in 2021.

-Damon is the founding Executive Director of Reach Academics, an organization that works closely with K-12 schools to strengthen relationships among students, teachers, staff, parents, and administrators to ensure all members thrive.
+Damon is the founding Executive Director of Reach Academics, an organization that works closely with K-12 schools in the US and UK to strengthen relationships among students, teachers, staff, parents, and administrators to ensure all members thrive.
 He also hosts the “Reach.Teach.Talk” podcast.
-In 2021, Nat founded Reach Academy for Young Men, a summer institute for boys grades 7-10 in the LA area focused on learning, leadership, and positive growth.
-Previously, Damon was the assistant head of School/Upper School director for seven years at The John Thomas Dye School in Bel Air, CA. Before that tenure, he was founding academic dean/dean of students at Sierra Canyon in Chatsworth, CA. As an English teacher grades 6 through 11, Damon worked at The Park School (Brookline, MA), Derby Academy (Hingham, MA), and Harvard-Westlake School (Bel Air, CA).
-He has published two books: "True Colors in My Ordinary World" and "Time to Teach: Time to Reach."
+In 2021, Nat founded Reach Academy for Young Men, a 501(c)3 summer institute for boys grades 7-10 in the LA area focused on learning, leadership, and positive growth.
+Previously, Damon was the Middle School Director at The Archer School for Girls in Los Angeles and the assistant head of School/Upper School director for seven years at The John Thomas Dye School in Bel Air, CA. Before that tenure, he was the founding academic dean/dean of students at Sierra Canyon in Chatsworth, CA. As an English teacher grades 6 through 11, Damon worked at The Park School (Brookline, MA), Derby Academy (Hingham, MA), and Harvard-Westlake School (Bel Air, CA).
+He has published two books: "True Colors in My Ordinary World" and "Time to Teach: Time to Reach" and its corresponding workbook.

-Damon is a member of the Board of Governors at Soho Parish Primary School in London and was recently elected to the board of the Episcopal School of Los Angeles.
-He has served as a board member of Beacon School for Boys and Valley Charter Schools in North Hills, CA, with three years as Board Chair.
+Damon is a member of the Board of Governors at Soho Parish Primary School in London and was recently elected to the board of the Relation-Centered Educators Network.
+He has served as a board member of the Episcopal School of Los Angeles, Beacon School for Boys, and Valley Charter Schools in North Hills, CA, with three years as Board Chair.
+Outside of education, Damon is involved with All Saints/Beverly Hills Episcopal Church's educational for ministry program and is passionate about the outdoors, the arts, and transforming LA into a cultural, educational, and civic beacon.

 Damon graduated in 1993 with a major in American studies and psychology and earned his M.A. in English literature from Middlebury College in 2000.
 While at Conn, Damon served as a housefellow, a community service volunteer, was a member of CoCo Beaux, and was on the men’s rowing team.